rossgk2/naturalphilosophy/README.md

 \int_M d\omega = \int_{\partial M} \omega
 $$

-It says that "the accumulation of the density over the interior is equal to the difference of the quantity across the boundary".
+It says that "the accumulation of the density over the interior is the difference of the quantity across the boundary".
 How abstract, how visual, how beautiful.
+If you have experience with calculus, you can perhaps see how this generalizes the elementary fundamental theorem of calculus,

+$$
+\int^a_b \frac{df(x)}{dx} dx = f(b) - f(a),
+$$

+which says "the accumulation of the density is the difference of the quantity", an already beautiful fact.

 Another example, from the more tangible end of things, is Isaac Newton's definition of the total force on a particle of mass $m$ and velocity $\mathbf{v}$: